germanalvarez15/md_to_site/README.md

 # Markdown to Site

-A lightweight command-line tool written in Rust that converts Markdown files into static HTML pages.
-Perfect for quickly generating simple websites from Markdown documentation.
+A comprehensive Rust-based toolset for working with Markdown files - includes both a CLI converter and a live desktop editor with real-time preview.

-> **Note**: This is a learning project created to explore Rust's ecosystem, including CLI argument parsing, file I/O, Markdown processing, and template rendering.
-It serves as a practical example of building a functional tool while learning Rust fundamentals.
+> **Note**: This is a learning project created to explore Rust's ecosystem, including CLI argument parsing, file I/O, Markdown processing, template rendering, and desktop GUI development with Dioxus.
+It serves as a practical example of building functional tools while learning Rust fundamentals.

+## Features

+✨ **Two Usage Modes:**
+1. **CLI Tool** - Convert Markdown files to static HTML with pre-defined themes
+2. **Live Editor** - Desktop app with split-pane editor and real-time preview

 ## Installation